sblendorio/victerm300/README.md

     petcat -w2 -l 1001 -o victerm300.prg victerm300.bas

+It will produce the executable file **victerm300.prg**, loadable from VIC-20.

 ## Original listing
 This is the original program, which is printed on the VIC-Modem guide:
 ![vicmodem](vicmodem.png)